FedST: Secure Federated Shapelet Transformation for Time Series Classification

 { \textbf{Contributions.} We summarize our contributions as follows.

-\begin{itemize} \item We are the first to study how to enable FL for interpretable TSC.
-We formally define the new problem and identify the interpretability constraints in the FL setting, and we propose \textbf{F}ederated \textbf{S}hapelet \textbf{T}ransformation (FedST), the first FL-enabled TSC solution that tackles the problem.
+\begin{enumerate} \item We investigate the customized FL solution for time series classification.
+In particular, we propose FedST, the first shapelet-based FL method which extends the centralized shapelet transformation to the federated scenario to make use of its advantages in terms of accuracy, interpretability, and flexibility.

-\item We present $\Pi_{FedSS-B}$, a basic protocol for the FedST kernel, i.e., the federated shapelet search, which extends the centralized method using MPC.
+\item We present $\Pi_{FedSS-B}$, a basic federated protocol for the FedST kernel, i.e., the federated shapelet search, which adopts MPC to achieve security.
 We analyze the protocol in terms of security, effectiveness, and efficiency.

-\item We identify the efficiency bottlenecks of $\Pi_{FedSS-B}$ and the invalidity of the centralized speed-up techniques due to the security issue.
-To boost the protocol efficiency, we propose acceleration techniques tailored for the FL setting, which are theoretically secure and are more scalable and efficient than the basic protocol.
+We identify the efficiency bottlenecks of $\Pi_{FedSS-B}$ and the invalidity of the centralized speed-up techniques due to the security issue.
+To boost the protocol efficiency, we propose acceleration methods tailored for the FL setting, which are theoretically secure and are more scalable and efficient than the basic protocol.

-\item We conduct extensive experiments to evaluate our solution, which has three major observations. i) Our FedST offers superior accuracy comparable to the non-private approach. ii) Each of our proposed acceleration techniques is individually effective, and these techniques together bring up to three orders of magnitude of speedup. iii) The proposed trade-off method achieves up to 8.31x of speedup over our well-optimized solution while guaranteeing comparable accuracy.
-We further demonstrate the interpretabiltiy and flexibiltiy of our our framework. \end{itemize} }
+\item We conduct extensive experiments to evaluate our solutions, which \zyw{have} three major observations.
+(1) Our FedST offers superior accuracy comparable to the non-private approach.
+(2) Each of our proposed acceleration approaches is individually effective, and they together bring up to three orders of magnitude of speedup.
+(3) The proposed trade-off method provides up to 8.31x speedup over our well-optimized protocol while guaranteeing comparable accuracy.
+We further demonstrate the interpretabiltiy and flexibiltiy of our framework. \end{enumerate} }